2025 European drone sightings: 23 September

 Copenhagen and Oslo airports reopened early on 23 September.

 24 September

 Aalborg and Billund airports closed temporarily due to drone sightings.
 The Aalborg sighting began at 21:44 CEST.
 A few minutes later, police received reports of drones near the airports at Sønderborg, Esbjerg and Skrydstrup.

 25 September

 The Billund airport was closed for an hour due to a drone sighing in the early hours of Thursday.
 By 03:00 CEST, all drones sighted from the previous night to this morning were gone.

+During the night of September 25 to 26, drone formations were spotted over critical infrastructure in the northern German state of Schleswig-Holstein.
+According to an internal government memo, shortly after 9 p.m. on Thursday, September 25, two small drones were initially seen hovering over the premises of Thyssenkrupp's marine division.
+Shortly thereafter, a “drone formation with a mother drone” was spotted above the University Medical Center Kiel.
+Later, a large stationary drone and several small flying objects were observed above the Kiel Fjord.
+The state police observed that the drone formations flew in parallel paths to survey the facilities on the ground, including a power plant and the Schleswig-Holstein state parliament.
+Large parts of the Kiel Canal were also flown over from east to west.
+Federal Interior Minister Dobrindt spoke of drones with a wingspan of up to eight meters.
+On the same day, suspicious drones were sighted over the German Armed Forces base in Sanitz in Mecklenburg-Vorpommern.

 26 September

 Kastrup Airbase was the site of another sighting starting at 20:15 CEST and lasting several hours.
 Civil airspace above the base was closed briefly, but no civil flights were scheduled.
 The Danish Defence Ministry said other bases had similar sightings, but did not specify which ones.

 27 September

 Drones were reported to have been seen by police and armed forces within a space of two and a half hours at Norway's Ørland Main Air Station, the main Royal Norwegian Air Force air base, also important for NATO.